AnshumanPadhi97/Data-Structure-and-Algorithms/README.md

 # Data-Structure-and-Algorithms
-A collection of data structures and algorithms in c#
+A collection of data structures and algorithms